theoc3/handwriting-rating/README.md

  --kana if kana should be used, 1 or -1

+### Input Image

- Tthe text needs to be spread out if you want individual ratings on each character.
-Additionally, very poorly written ones will likely not be rated at all, support for specific character recognition will be added soon.
+ The text needs to be spread out if you want individual ratings on each character.

+ Very poorly written ones will likely not be rated at all, support for specific character recognition will be added soon.
 The downside right now is that in the event a character just can't be recognized, it will be recognized incorrectly, given a wrong rating, or it won't be rated at all.

+ Input image will need to have high contrast, pencil on paper will need to be dark pencil lead on white paper.
+If not, simply edit the photo.

  ## Result
   Draws bounding boxes with confidence numbers (essentially a score on your writing) over text.